ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 ## What's a transaction?

-An Ethereum transaction refers to a transfer initiated by an externally-owned account, in other words an account managed by a human, not a contract.
+An Ethereum transaction refers to an action initiated by an externally-owned account, in other words an account managed by a human, not a contract.
 For example, if Bob sends Alice 1 ETH, Bob's account must be debited and Alice's must be credited.
+This state-changing action takes place within a transaction.

-This changes the state of the EVM and needs to be broadcast to the whole network.
+Transactions, which change the state of the EVM, need to be broadcast to the whole network.
 Any node can broadcast a request for a transaction to be executed on the EVM; after this happens, a miner will execute the transaction and propagate the resulting state change to the rest of the network.

-Transaction require a fee and must be mined to become valid.
+Transactions require a fee and must be mined to become valid.
 To make this overview simpler we'll cover gas fees and mining elsewhere.

 A submitted transaction includes the following information: